Comp-coder-4/Superstore-Profit-Analysis/00_README.md

 KPI = Profit

-The goal was to identify how profit varied over time on a high level (Category-level and Subcategory-level), find the categories and subcategories with the highest profit, and lastly find products within these categories with the highest profit margin.
+The goal was to identify how profit varied over time on a high level (Category-level), find the categories and subcategories with the highest profit, and lastly find products within these categories with the highest profit margin.

 ## Steps:
   1. Data Cleaning